shifa-khan/AWS-VPC/README.md

    - **Desired Capacity**:
      - Set the desired size of the Auto Scaling group by adjusting the desired capacity.

-## Security Groups

-- **Public Subnet Security Group**: Allows HTTP and HTTPS traffic from the internet to the load balancer.
-- **Private Subnet Security Group**: Allows traffic from the load balancer to the EC2 instances.

 ### Accessing Instances in Private Subnets Using a Bastion Server (Jump Server)

 Instances in private subnets cannot connect to the internet directly.
 To enable secure access, I have used the concept of a **Bastion Server or Jump Server**.
 Here's how to set it up: